RoboCOIN: An Open-Sourced Bimanual Robotic Data Collection for Integrated Manipulation: RoboCOIN Dataset

 \subsection{Data Collection and Storage}

-The RoboCOIN framework leverages a diverse set of \numembodiments robotic platforms for comprehensive data acquisition, encompassing bimanual, half-humanoid, and humanoid configurations.
-Figure \ref{fig:robot} illustrates three representative platforms: bimanual robots (e.g., Agilex Cobot Magic), half-humanoid robots (e.g., Realman RMC-AIDA-L), and humanoid robots (e.g., Unitree G1edu-u3).
-The framework employs teleoperation to ensure high-quality data collection, utilizing methods such as (a) leader-follower isomorphic arms, (b) exoskeletons, and (c) motion capture systems.
-The complete list of robotic platforms is detailed in Table \ref{tab:robots}.
-The platforms are equipped with a comprehensive suite of sensors.
-These capture multimodal data streams (RGB and depth) from multiple camera views (e.g., head, wrist, third-person, chest, and back), along with the robot's kinematic state (including joint angles, end-effector poses, and gripper articulation).
-Essential environmental parameters, such as platform elevation and workspace geometry, are also recorded.
-All kinematic measurements adhere to standardized conventions: distances are in meters, end-effector orientations are represented by 6D rotation matrices within a unified left-handed coordinate system, and the gripper state is normalized to a continuous value from 0 to 1.
+We use a diverse set of \numembodiments robotic platforms for comprehensive data acquisition, encompassing bimanual, half-humanoid, and humanoid configurations to ensure broad applicability across different bimanual manipulation scenarios.
+Figure \ref{fig:robot} illustrates three representative platforms: bimanual robots \textit{(e.g., AgileX Cobot Magic \cite{cobot})}, half-humanoid robots \textit{(e.g., Realman RMC-AIDA-L \cite{realman})}, and humanoid robots \textit{(e.g., Unitree G1edu-u3 \cite{unitreeg1})}.
+We employs teleoperation to ensure high-quality data collection, utilizing methods such as leader-follower isomorphic arms, exoskeletons, and motion capture systems, etc. The platforms are equipped with a comprehensive suite of cameras, including head-mounted and wrist-mounted (chest, back, and third-person cameras for some platforms) to provide multi-view visual observations.
+Featuring both parallel grippers and dexterous hands, kinematic data is recorded at high frequency to capture joint angles, end-effector poses, and gripper states, supporting accurate monitoring of robot motion, object interactions, and the diverse configuration characteristics of different platforms.
+All kinematic measurements adhere to standardized conventions to ensure consistency across diverse robotic platforms, with joint states measured in radians and gripper states normalized between 0 and 1.
+The end-effector state includes position and orientation, where distances are expressed in meters, orientation is represented using Euler angles in radians, and all parameters follow a unified right-handed coordinate system with x-forward, y-left, and z-up.
 Strict temporal synchronization across all data streams is maintained through timestamp alignment, ensuring consistency between visual observations and kinematic states.
+Table \ref{tab:robots} provides a detailed overview of the robotic platforms used in RoboCOIN, including their arm degrees of freedom (DoF), camera configurations, gripper types, and teleoperation methods.
+This diverse set of platforms ensures that the collected data covers a wide range of bimanual operational scenarios, from basic dual-arm control to complex humanoid bimanual interaction, laying a solid foundation for cross-embodiment bimanual learning.